ysyk2021/tackling-climate-change-with-ai-innovative-approaches-and-solutions/src/chapter-4-1.md

-# Use of AI for improving energy efficiency in various sectors, including industry and transportation

 One of the most promising applications of Artificial Intelligence (AI) in the fight against climate change is in improving energy efficiency.
 By using AI to optimize energy consumption in various sectors, we can significantly reduce greenhouse gas emissions and lower our carbon footprint.